itudoben/jmeter-elasticsearch-backend-listener/README.md

   * __info__ : Sends all samplers to the ElasticSearch engine, but only sends the headers, body info for the failed samplers.
   * __quiet__ : Only sends the response time, bytes, and other metrics
   * __error__ : Only sends the failing samplers to the ElasticSearch engine (Along with their headers and body information).
-* Use either Kibana or Grafana to vizualize your results!
+* Use either Kibana or Grafana to visualize your results!
   * [Click here to get a sample Grafana dashboard!](https://github.com/delirius325/jmeter-elasticsearch-backend-listener/wiki/JMeter-Generic-Dashboard) - All you need to do is import it into Grafana and change the data source!
 * Continuous Integration support - [Build comparison!](https://github.com/delirius325/jmeter-elasticsearch-backend-listener/wiki/Continuous-Integration---Build-Comparison)
 * Send JMeter variables to ElasticSearch!
 [Refer to this for more info!](https://github.com/delirius325/jmeter-elasticsearch-backend-listener/wiki/Sending-JMeter-variables)